 Hiking Trail Description

 This is the hike I recommend to anyone who’s never hiked in the Catskills before, or is wondering if they’d even be able to handle a mountain hike.
 (Yes, you can.)
 It’s a short and easy hike — but it’s also very beautiful and so rewarding.
-I’m super happy whenever I get to re-do this route.
+I’m always super happy when I get to hike this route.

 Make sure you plug in the correct “Peck Road” to your phone for directions.
 There is another Peck Road a few miles west.
 You want the Peck Road off of Big Hollow Road a.k.a.
 County Route 56.

 The parking area is small-ish and this is a popular destination so, on busy weekends, plan to arrive early.

 From the lot, follow the yellow-blazed trail to the right of the notice board.
 There are a few homes near the trail, so make sure you stay on track.

 Soon, you’ll pass over a series of sweet lil footbridges like this…

 The yellow trail has recently been re-routed away from the straight run up to the first junction.
 When you come to the sign for the lean-to, the trail diverts to the left.
 It’s a fun route I’ve done before, so just follow the yellow blazes: the trail passes through some nice woods and rocky canyons before turning uphill to reconnect with the old trail just below the first junction.

 Today, I was short on time so I just barreled right up the old woods road, passing this dramatic rock outcropping on the way.
 This route is wet and ices up in winter, as there’s a spring about ½ a mile from the trailhead.

 The trail crosses into the col between Elm Ridge (to the west/left) and Windham High Peak (to the east/right).
 This is a good place to send out a text on the way back down, as it’s the last spot where you’ll have decent coverage; below here, the signal is poor to non-existent.